kim-morgan/CV/README.md

 - BSc.
 Mathematics with Japanese
 - First class honours with distinction in spoken Japanese
-- Mathematics modules encompasses all areas of mathematics, including pure, applied, and statistics.
+- Mathematics modules encompassed all areas of mathematics, including pure, applied, and statistics.

 #### Qualifications/awards